Kashmere High School: Neighborhoods served by Kashmere

 Kashmere serves the Houston Gardens, Kashmere Gardens, Settegast, and Trinity Gardens areas.

 School uniforms

-Students may wear blue, red, white, or, grey collared shirts along with jeans.
+Students may wear blue, red, white, or grey collared shirts along with jeans.

-The Texas Education Agency specified that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform; parents must specify "bona fide" reasons, such as religious reasons or philosophical objections.
+The TEA specified that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform; parents must specify bona fide reasons, such as religious reasons or philosophical objections.

 Feeder patterns

 Elementary schools that feed into Kashmere: